gigacontr.8

 -h, --help

-Print a summary of the command-line usage of gigacontr and exit.
-All other com-
+Print a summary of the command-line usage of gigacontr and a

 -q, --quiet